demisto/content/Packs/Core/Playbooks/playbook-NGFW_Scan_README.md

     3. Fill the value with 'Scan' and keep the 'contains' condition.
     4. Click **Create**

-* **Note** that the playbook triggers are being executed by their order, please consider changing the trigger position for the execution order to be as intended.
+* **Note** that the playbook triggers are executed according to its order.
+Consider changing the trigger position for the execution order as intended.
 If not, other trigger may override the new trigger.

 Click **Save**.